microsoft/ignite-learning-paths-training-mod/mod30/Demos.md

 5. Enable the logic app and run the trigger
 6. Show the push notification

-## Demo: Automatic Image Captioning with Cognitive Services
+## Demo 5: Automatic Image Captioning with Cognitive Services

 1. Navigate to the `mod30-caption` logic app
 2. Open the Logic app designer